mikaelkindborg/VimanaCode/README.md

 Virtually everything happens at runtime.
 Very litte is done during parsing (only setting the basic types of objects).
 There is no compile step.

-## Function Definition Syntax
+## Function Definition Syntax (VimanaC)

 I have tested a variety of different styles for function definitions.
 Below are some variations.
 Primitive "DEF" defined a global function.
 To follow the postfix evaluation order, it comes as the last element in the function definition (but it does not necessarily have to be like that).

-Current style (the parens around the function name are needed to "quote" it):
+This is the stype I am currently using.
+The parens around the function name are needed to "quote" it.
+Function name comes first, then the body. ("DEFINE" is longer than "DEF" so it stands out more when on its own at the end of the expression):

+    (FACT) ((N) =>
+      N 0 EQ (1) (N 1 - FACT N *) IFELSE)
+    DEFINE

+This is the previously used style (it is still supported).
+Function name comes after the function body.
+I like this stype because the argument order is "postfix".
+However, it is more readable when the function name comes first.

     ((N) =>
       N 0 EQ (1) (N 1 - FACT N *) IFELSE)